-Hybrid modulation used in the paper is visualized in Figure 5, which shows the voltage space vector plot when the dc voltage ratio between the bulk and conditioning inverters is 3:1.
+Hybrid modulation that was used in this paper is visualized in Fig. 5, which shows the voltage space vector plot when the dc voltage ratio between the bulk and conditioning inverters is 3:1.
 The MCCC gives an equivalent nine-level converter.
 The nine layers of the hexagon pattern voltage vectors can be organized hierarchically.
-In Figure 5, the heavily dotted vectors represent all switching states of the three-level bulk inverter (named "bulk vectors").
-The sub-hexagon vector pattern centering each bulk vector represents all the switching states of the conditioning inverter.
-Therefore, a reference voltage vector v{ref} can be decomposed into the nearest bulk vector and a "relative reference" within the sub-hexagon centering the bulk vector.
+In Fig. 5, the heavily dotted vectors represent all switching states of the three-level bulk inverter (which are named "bulk vectors").
+The subhexagon vector pattern centering each bulk vector represents all the switching states of the conditioning inverter.
+Therefore, a reference voltage vector $v{\mathrm{ref}}$ can be decomposed into the nearest bulk vector and a "relative reference" within the subhexagon centering the bulk vector.
 The conditioning inverter uses three nearest vectors to synthesize the "relative reference" with PWM.
-The resulting voltage outputs in both inverters are shown in Figure 6.
+The resulting voltage outputs in both inverters are shown in Fig. 6.
 The hybrid modulation decouples the multilevel SVM into the bulk inverter staircase modulation and the three-level SVM in conditioning inverter.
 The power distribution between the two inverters can be handily controlled by the bulk inverter modulation.

-As v{ref} follows a circular locus in one fundamental cycle, it uses certain sequence of the bulk vectors depending on the modulation index.
-For instance, the sequence indicated by the blue line is used at high m-index.
-When v{ref} falls into the overlapped region of two neighboring sub-hexagons, it could use either bulk vector, the decision of which determines the duration time on each bulk vector in the sequence.
+As $v{\rm ref}$ follows a circular locus in one fundamental cycle, it uses certain sequence of the bulk vectors depending on the modulation index.
+For instance, the sequence indicated by the blue line is used at high m index.
+When $v{\rm ref}$ falls into the overlapped region of two neighboring subhexagons, it could use either bulk vector, the decision of which determines the duration time on each bulk vector in the sequence.
 By modifying the bulk vector duration time, the bulk inverter output staircase edges are shifted.
 This practice directly controls the power distribution between the two inverters.
 Therefore, it is utilized to control the voltage (or status of charge) of the ultracapacitors in the conditioning inverter.
-This is further discussed in the next section.
+This is further discussed in Section IV.